ReVoice

 For over a century, the organ at Sewickley United Methodist Church has been the heart of our worship, accompanying countless hymns, celebrations, and moments of reflection.
 As a vital part of our music ministry, it has brought people together, lifting spirits and enriching worship with its timeless beauty.

 In 2014, we began restoring this beloved instrument, but due to funding limitations, the work remains unfinished.
-Now, we are launching the next phase of the Restore the Organ campaign to complete the restoration and ensure the organ can be fully used in worship services and community events.
+Now, we are launching ReVoice, the Phase II Organ Restoration and Renewal Campaign. to ensure the organ can be fully used in worship services and community events.
 With your support, we can preserve this cherished instrument for years to come.

 Why the Organ Matters